- Church School

 Any notices are clearly separated from the act of worship.

-In addition to the weekly programme, the main festivals of Harvest, Christmas and Easter are marked with special services, usually held at St Philip's church.
-The church is also the venue for an annual leavers’ service in July.
+In addition to the weekly programme, the main festivals of Harvest, Christmas and Easter are marked with special services, usually held at St Philips church which is also the venue for an annual leavers’ service in July.